font size

 Main goal is to submit an Investigational New Drug application to FDA and EMA for a Phase I/Phase II gene therapy Human Clinical Trial.

-Dr. Samuel G. Jacobson, Dr. Arthur V. Cideciyan
+Dr. Tomas Aleman and Dr. Arthur V. Cideciyan

-Since 2010 a collaboration started with University of Pennsylvania.
+Since 2010 a collaboration started with University of Pennsylvania and with Dr. Samuel G. Jacobson team.
 The aim of this collaboration is to understand if gene therapy can be a treatment for Blue Cone Monochromacy.
 Positive results, never obtained before, show the presence of sufficient cone cells in the BCM patients to warrant gene therapy.
 These cells can be treated with gene therapy.
 Inclusion/exclusion criteria, and outcome measures are currently under investigations.
 The following publications were obtained through BCM Families Foundation’s support:

-Cideciyan AV, Hufnagel RB, Carroll J, Sumaroka A, Luo X, Schwartz SB, Dubra A, Land M, Michaelides M, Gardner JC, Hardcastle AJ, Moore AT, Sisk RA, Ahmed ZM, Kohl S, Wissinger B, Jacobson SG.
-(2013) Human cone visual pigment deletions spare sufficient photoreceptors to warrant gene therapy.
-Hum Gene Ther 24: 993-1006.
+1. Cideciyan AV, Hufnagel RB, Carroll J, Sumaroka A, Luo X, Schwartz SB, Dubra A, Land M, Michaelides M, Gardner JC, Hardcastle AJ, Moore AT, Sisk RA, Ahmed ZM, Kohl S, Wissinger B, Jacobson SG.
+Human cone visual pigment deletions spare sufficient photoreceptors to warrant gene therapy.
+Hum Gene Ther.
+2013; 24: 993-1006.

-Luo X, Cideciyan AV, Iannaccone A, Roman AJ, Ditta LC, Jennings BJ, Yatsenko SA, Sheplock R, Sumaroka A, Swider M, Schwartz SB, Wissinger B, Kohl S, Jacobson SG.
-(2015) Blue cone monochromacy: visual function and efficacy outcome measures for clinical trials.
+2. Luo X, Cideciyan AV, Iannaccone A, Roman AJ, Ditta LC, Jennings BJ, Yatsenko SA, Sheplock R, Sumaroka A, Swider M, Schwartz SB, Wissinger B, Kohl S, Jacobson SG.
+Blue cone monochromacy: visual function and efficacy outcome measures for clinical trials.
 PLoS One.
-10(4):e0125700.
+2015; 10: e0125700.

-Cideciyan AV, Roman AJ, Jacobson SG, Yan B, Pascolini M, Charng J, Pajaro S, Nirenberg S. (2016) Developing an outcome measure with high luminance for optogenetics treatment of severe retinal degenerations and for gene therapy of cone diseases.
-Invest.
-Ophthalmol.
-Vis.
-Sci.
-57(7):3211-21.
+3. Cideciyan AV, Roman AJ, Jacobson SG, Yan B, Pascolini M, Charng J, Pajaro S, Nirenberg S. Developing an outcome measure with high luminance for optogenetics treatment of severe retinal degenerations and for gene therapy of cone diseases.
+Invest Ophthalmol Vis Sci.
+2016; 57: 3211-21.

 University of Florida – USA